COLLABORATIVELY FOUNDED BY ITS PROVIDERS

 Meg Ferguson is a born and raised Alaskan who has spent her career caring for the women of the Mat Su Valley.
 She completed her undergraduate nursing degree at University of Alaska Anchorage in 2011 and practiced at Mat Su Regional Medical Center in the Family Birthing Center as a labor and delivery nurse.
 She then completed her Masters Degree in Nurse Midwifery at Frontier Nursing University in 2016.
 She and Dr. Cook then practiced together at Mat Su Women's Health Specialists prior to deciding to branch off and start Alpenglow Women's Health with Dr. Schubert.

 Meg loves being a midwife and has committed her life to this calling.
 She is invested in the continuity of midwifery care and the cultivating relationships with her patients.
 When she is not catching babies, she can be found somewhere outdoors with her husband and friends.
-She has two daughters, one will attend the University of Alaska Southeast in the fall as a freshman and the other will be a junior at Palmer High.
+She has two children: one attending the University of Alaska for nursing and the other attending Oregon state University.

 Ellen came to Alaska in 1997, as a Certified Nurse Midwife, with the Air Force.
 When she